Albanian opposition supporters clash over party leadership | Politics

 - Albania

-Albanian opposition supporters on Saturday clashed with each other as they tried to storm their party headquarters following an internal fight for the party leadership.
+A group led by former party leader Sali Berisha used iron bars and hammers to break open the main doors of the building.
+Party staff used tear gas to try to prevent them breaking in before the police intervened at the party's request.

+At least one civilian and one police officer were “slighty wounded,” according to Lorenc Panganika, the head of police in Tirana.

-Former leader Sali Berisha of the main opposition Democratic Party has created a grouping trying to move the party leader Lulzim Basha from the post, accusing him of being a “hostage” of Prime Minister Edi Rama of the left-wing Socialist Party.
+Berisha is trying to remove the Democrats' leader, Lulzim Basha, whom he accuses of being a “hostage” of Prime Minister Edi Rama of the left-wing Socialist Party.

-“Today the Democrats and Albania's democrats will turn the bunker of hostage (Lulzim) Basha into their house of freedom,” Berisha said.
+“Today the Democrats and Albania's democrats will turn the bunker of hostage (Lulzim) Basha into their house of freedom,” Berisha said, pledging to continue the protest.

-Protesters stormed the ground floor of the building, using iron bars to open the main door and breaking windows.
-Tear gas was used from inside the building to move them away.
-At least one injured person was seen.
-Following a request from the Democratic Party, police intervened using a water cannon truck and anti-riot police officers to push protesters away from the building.

-“Today's acts of violence against the Democratic Party mark Sali Berisha's final isolation and a shameful move out of the political scene,'' said a party statement.
+Berisha closed the rally after three hours, saying it was part of an “unstoppable revolution.”
+The party in a statement said that “today's acts of violence against the Democratic Party mark Sali Berisha's final isolation and a shameful move out of the political scene.''
+Police officers surrounded the party headquarters, and prosecutors started an investigation of the violent acts.

-Basha fired Berisha from the parliamentary group in September, which sparked an internal party fight between them.

 Berisha, 77, served as Albania's prime minister from 2005 until 2013 and as president from 1992-1997.
-He was reelected as a lawmaker for the Democratic Party in last April's parliamentary election.
+He was reelected as a lawmaker for the Democratic Party in an April 2021 parliamentary election.

-US Ambassador in Tirana Yuri Kim expressed concern at the “rising tensions” at the Democrats' building and called on protesters “to reject violence and exercise calm.”
+US Ambassador to Albania Yuri Kim expressed concern at the “rising tensions” at the Democrats' building and called on protesters “to reject violence and exercise calm.”
 “Those inciting violence or undermining the rule of law will be held accountable,” she posted in Twitter.

 Last month US Deputy Assistant Secretary of State Gabriel Escobar said there would be “consequences” if the Democratic Party chose someone to be leader who had been designated persona non grata by Washington.